raylutz/daffodil/README.md

 Set noheader=True to avoid creating a header line from csv input, so column names need not exist.
 Otherwise, column names are taken from first (non-comment) line and must be unique (or they are amended to be so.)
-If there are columns without a header, then these are named "UnnamedN" where N is the column number staring at 0.
+If there are columns without any names provided, then these are named "UnnamedN" where N is the column number staring at 0.
 If there are duplicates, then the duplicate name is named "duplicatename_N", where 'duplicatename' is the original name and N is the column number.

-Even if column names are established, the column can still be indexed by number.
+Even if column names are established, Pydf still allows that columns can be indexed by number.
 Therefore, it is best if the column names used are not pure numbers, to avoid confusion.
 Traditional column names can be added with .add_AZ_cols() function, similar to spreadsheet programs, `'A', 'B', ...
 'Z', 'AA', 'AB'...`.
+The fact that columns can be both indexed by number and by name is an improvement over Pandas which allows only that the column names can be used, although they can be numeric.

 ## Row keyfield